metzm/actinia-introduction/docs/6_conclusions.md

 ## Acknowledgement

-The review by [Vero Andreo](https://veroandreo.gitlab.io/) is greatly appreciated.
+The review by [Vero Andreo](https://veroandreo.gitlab.io/) on the original tutorial is greatly appreciated!

 As already mentioned above, this workshop is a fork of [an actinia workshop](https://mmacata.github.io/actinia-introduction/) by Carmen Tawalika.
 Main content was reused, some parts removed, and some adjustments were made.